“Nia” — A Neurological Light Experience

 Two antenna posts on either side will pulse white light, stimulating the subthalamic nucleus and mimicking the effect of deep brain stimulation (DBS), a surgical operation that Devin McClernan, founder of Down with Dystonia, underwent in 2008 to treat dystonia.
 For daytime appreciation, Nia will be painted with a dramatic representation of the complex organ itself.

-Please visit our Facebook page to inquire about sponsorship opportunities or to schedule Nia for your upcoming event.
+Please visit our Facebook page to inquire about sponsorship opportunities.